MS Belpamela

-The MS Belpamela was a heavy-lift ship of the Norwegian shipping company Belships.
+MS Belpamela was a heavy-lift ship of the Norwegian shipping company Belships.
 The ship sank on 11 April 1947 off Newfoundland while on passage from New York to Cherbourg, after the cargo of 17 locomotives shifted during a storm.

 Description

-The Belpamela was a heavy lift motor cargo ship with two thirds of the superstructure in the front and an engine located aft.
+Belpamela was a heavy lift motor cargo ship with two thirds of the superstructure in the front and an engine located aft.
 She had two large holds with particularly large hatches.
 The ship, with a load capacity of around 4,500 tons, was prepared for the transport of extremely heavy or particularly bulky loads on deck.
 The loading gear accordingly consisted of six 5-tonne loading beams, one 30-tonne heavy-lift loading boom and one 100-tonne heavy-lift boom.
-For moving and stowing the bulky, heavy cargo, the Belpamela was also equipped with rails in the hatches and several steam and electric winches on deck.
+For moving and stowing the bulky, heavy cargo, Belpamela was also equipped with rails in the hatches and several steam and electric winches on deck.
 The cargo holds were separated by a removable bulkhead so that long units could be stowed in the space.